ThiruFIS/javaExercise/src/site/markdown/BuildingBlocks.md

 * Local variables—in scope from declaration to end of block
 * Instance variables—in scope from declaration until object garbage collected
 * Class variables—in scope from declaration until program ends
+* Instance and class variable do not require to initialize

 | Variable Type                           | Default initialization value |
 |-----------------------------------------|------------------------------|